Vertu: Collaborations and limited editions

-Design and Manufacturing
+Design and manufacturing

 Vertu phones were hand-assembled in the company's workshops in Hampshire, England.
-The manufacturing process involved the use of materials such as aerospace-grade metals and exotic leathers, combined with techniques associated with jewelry-making and watchmaking.
+The manufacturing process involved the use of materials such as aerospace-grade metals and exotic leathers, combined with techniques associated with jewellery-making and watchmaking.

 Materials

 Vertu is noted for incorporating a range of materials not typically used in mass-market mobile phones into its product designs.

-Sapphire Crystal
+Sapphire crystal

-Since the release of the Signature model in 2002, the company has used synthetic Sapphire for the screens of its devices, citing the material's high scratch resistance (9 on the Mohs scale).
+Since the release of the Signature model in 2002, the company has used synthetic sapphire for the screens of its devices, citing the material's high scratch resistance (9 on the Mohs scale).
 The 2015 New Signature Touch featured a 5.2-inch curved display made from a single piece of sapphire crystal.

 Liquidmetal

 The 2006 Ascent Racetracks Edition was one of the first mobile phones to use Liquidmetal, an amorphous metal alloy, in its construction.
 The material was selected for its reported strength and corrosion resistance.